-Sherief Moustafa, Chief Executive Officer of the Florida House Experience, commends the first responders called to the New Haven Green in historic New Haven, Connecticut.
+Sherief Moustafa, Chief Executive Officer of FHE Health, commends the first responders called to the New Haven Green in historic New Haven, Connecticut.
 The event is likely the largest mass overdose in state history with more than 70 victims in a 24-hour period, several of those suffering from life-threatening conditions.

 “When firefighters, EMTs, police officers, hospital and emergency management staff face the deadly effects of fentanyl on the citizens they aim to protect, they are personally impacted.
 At times, firefighters and other first responders experience ‘compassionate care fatigue’ and are rotated in and out of service” says Moustafa, whose neuroscience program has a dedicated track for first responders as they battle addiction and behavioral health issues linked to their profession.
 According to Moustafa, an RN with 30 years of experience in mental health and substance abuse treatment, “The battle isn’t only professional, our men and women called to serve on the front lines of this epidemic absorb the complexity of the crisis-driven incidents they respond to.”